Pierre Cazal: The 1992 and 1998 dictionaries

 At the time, the Internet as we know it today did not yet exist, so this research had to be carried out by consulting newspaper archives in libraries, making dozens of phone calls, and writing to correspondents abroad.
 This long and laborious process inevitably led to some mistakes, such as wrong first names, which were kept because the policy of the time stated that "if the error was not proven, the previous indications would be retained".
 In the early 1990s, all former international players from the pre-WWI period were deceased, along with most of their descendants, so it was not until the digitization of civil and military records, old sports newspapers, and the appearance of Gallica and genealogy sites, that allowed Cazal to carry out more thorough investigation, thus proving these first name errors and finally find out their real names, such as André Sellier, Simon Sollier, Raymond Jouve, and Gaston Brébion, who had been erroneously named Henri, André, Albert, and Gilbert, respectively.
 Another such example is that of François Barat, erroneously named Jean-Marie Barat, which he was only able to find thanks to a clue from an old testimony that was given to him by the ex-president of the AS Bon Conseil.

 Cazal eventually acknowledged his good faith mistakes in the 1992 and 1998 dictionaries during his series Les premiers Bleus ("the first Bleus"), a project that consisted of biographical articles about the forgotten Pre-WWI French internationals, which were written by him and then published in the Chroniques bleues website from January 2023 until his death in October 2024.
 On one occasion, he stated that this series "gave me the opportunity, in addition to making my mea culpa, to establish the definitive, most reliable civil status possible for as many former international players as possible".
-In an 2019 interview, he also stated that "I personally know much more about all the international players before 1940 than what can be found on Wikipedia or other much poorer sites".
+In a 2019 interview, he also stated that "I personally know much more about all the international players before 1940 than what can be found on Wikipedia or other much poorer sites".